-Sodium hypochlorite is a household chemical that has been widely used since the 18th century.
+Sodium hypochlorite (SH) is a household chemical that has been widely used since the 18th century.
 It’s a chlorine compound and has several industrial uses, including public water treatment.

 It usually has around 10 to 12% available chlorine, which is the amount of chlorine released for disinfection.

 This short guide will explain sodium hypochlorite’s ability to disinfect water, how this chemical is produced, any regulations for using it, and its advantages and disadvantages.

 SH is a bleach or disinfectant, and is capable of killing pathogens like bacteria, viruses, fungi and mycobacterium.
 It can be used as a household cleaner, thanks to its destaining properties, and may also be an ingredient in laundry detergents and deodorizing products.

 Industrial uses of sodium hypochlorite include use in chemical, food and glass factories, as well as in waste disposal and pharmaceutical industries.
 It can also be used to bleach textiles, and may be used to reduce odors in industrial wastewater.
 Additionally, it can prevent the growth of algae in cooling towers.

 It’s also very common for SH to be used as a disinfectant in swimming pools.
 Additionally, this chemical is used around the world in industrial and municipal water treatment applications, making water clean and safe to drink.